ArnaudHalvick/sql-playground/components/ui/custom/doc/README-sql-editor.md

 ## Overview

 The `SqlEditor` is a React component that provides a code editor specifically designed for writing and executing SQL queries.
-It features syntax highlighting, theme support, and execution controls.
+It features syntax highlighting, theme support, execution controls, and a resizable interface for better usability with large queries.

 ## Features